FOTHERBY PARISH COUNCIL.

 96/2025 MATTERS ARISING FROM ACTION PLAN/MINUTES

 Cllr Mansfield advised that although some of the bullrushes had been cleared previously, more bullrushes had grown up since, covering a larger area than before.
-This issue would be placed on the next agenda.
+This issue would be reconsidered in the coming weeks and placed on the next agenda.

 97/2025 PLANNING APPLICATIONS.

-The Parish Council noted that the caravan site at Style furnishings had been sold.
+The Parish Council noted that the land identified for the proposed caravan site near Style furnishings had been sold.

 Cllr Mansfield had formulated a response objecting to the consultation regarding the National Grid proposals for Grimsby to Walpole electricity transmission proposal.
 This had been sent to National Grid.